-Hank Azaria, who voices Apu Nahasapeemapetilon in The Simpsons, recently sat down with Stephen Colbert on The Late Show to discuss the ongoing controversy surrounding the Southeast Asian character.
+Hank Azaria, who voices Apu Nahasapeemapetilon in The Simpsons, recently sat down with Stephen Colbert on The Late Show to discuss the ongoing controversy surrounding the Indian character.

 While Azaria initially responded that “the documentary made some really interesting points,” a recent episode of The Simpsons which addressed the criticisms was received poorly by fans and critics.
 Speaking on this, Azaria pointed out to Colbert that he would like the animated series to listen to Southeast Asian voices, specifically in the writers’ room.